-With Harvard's Tuition Assistance Program (TAP), you can take courses to advance your career, improve your skills, or explore your own interests at participating Harvard schools for as little as \$40 per class.
-You can also pursue a bachelor's or graduate degree.
+With Harvard's Tuition Assistance Program (TAP), you can take courses to advance your career, improve your skills, pursue a degree, or explore your own interests at participating Harvard schools for as little as \$40 per class.

-The Tuition Reimbursement Program (TRP) reimburses you for job-related graduate-level courses or courses taken toward an undergraduate degree at another accredited institution.
-You can be reimbursed for 75% of the cost of tuition, up to a calendar year maximum of \$5,250.
+The Tuition Reimbursement Program (TRP) reimburses you for job-related courses or courses taken toward an undergraduate degree at another accredited institution.
+You can be reimbursed for 75% (90% for members of HUCTW) of the cost of tuition, up to a calendar year maximum of \$5,250.
+HUCTW members may also use TRP for non-job-related graduate courses at other accredited institutions.